yitsushi/go-misskey/CONTRIBUTING.md

 This section guides you through submitting an enhancement suggestion, including completely new features and minor improvements to existing functionality.
-Following these guidelines helps maintainers and the community understand your suggestion 📝 and find related suggestions 🔎.
+Following these guidelines helps maintainers and the community to understand your suggestion 📝 and find related suggestions 🔎.

-We have a template for `Feature requests`, if you are submitting an enhancement suggestion, please give us as much details as you can and use the template as a guideline.
-The `Feature requests` template is not a strict template, you can format your report in different formats if they help understanding the issue better.
+We have a template for `Feature requests`, if you are submitting an enhancement suggestion, please give us as much detail as you can and use the template as a guideline.
+The `Feature requests` template is not a strict template, you can format your report in different ways as long as it helps understanding the issue better.

 #### Before Submitting An Enhancement Suggestion